jerisnow/TASK-BRAINCORE-INTERN-WEEK-1---ML/README.md

 Self Learning about Teachable Machine and YOLO

 ## Teachable Machine
-This repository contains a Keras model converted from Teachable Machine, along with the necessary labels file and a Python GUI script for using the model.
+This repository contains a Keras model converted from Teachable Machine, along with the necessary labels file and a Python GUI script for implement the model.

 ### Project Structure